 When it comes to how water is used on your property, it should be effective, efficient and systematic.
 This starts with having a “smart” irrigation controller.
 Quite frankly, a controller controls how water is distributed across your landscape.
 But a smart controller can, however slightly, think for itself.
 It does this by adjusting how much water is being used across a landscape according to real time updates of local weather conditions.
 If it’s raining, less water will be used.
 If it’s hot and humid, more water will be used!
 Ask us if you’d like to learn more about them.

 Use a properly designed and maintained irrigation system

-An irrigation is most effective when it’s properly laid out and well designed.
+An irrigation system is most effective when it’s properly laid out and well designed.